Chapter 3 : Rupture

 She dropped a badly wrapped package into his lap and threw her arms around his neck, leaning in to kiss his cheek, “Happy Birthday."

-The recently turned thirteen-year old rubbed the display of affection from his face, his cheeks heating up, (Rose always had to embarrass him.
+The recently turned thirteen-year old rubbed the display of affection from his face (Rose was always out to embarrass him.
 What if one of the healers saw? ) and then turned his attention to the present.